-- Send the application as a word doc attachment to email@example.com.
-(The file name of your main application should be in the following format: Last Name First Initial - HSRR - Date [e.g., Smith K HSRR 10-18-16.doc].)
+- Send the application as a single Word doc. attachment (with all relevant appendices included at the end of the protocol application) to firstname.lastname@example.org.
+The file name of your main application should be in the following format: Last Name First Initial - HSRR - Date [e.g., Smith K HSRR 10-18-16.doc].

 - Include a meaningful subject line in your e-mail (e.g., HSRR Expedited Review Request: K. Smith) and a brief message in your e-mail indicating the level of review you are requesting.

 - If the project involves student researcher(s), the application must be fully vetted and sent by the Daemen faculty member supervising the project.
 Submissions will be returned and NOT reviewed if submitted by anyone other than supervising faculty.

 - Send the application from your daemen.edu e-mail address, and cc all associated investigators on the email submission.
 (Copy the submission e-mail to all Daemen-affiliated associate investigators' daemen.edu e-mail addresses and to all non-Daemen-affiliated associate investigators' professional e-mail addresses.)

 - Current verification (completion reports) of CITI training from ALL investigators (including all student researchers and faculty sponsors) must accompany the application (either as a separate attachment or within the protocol application document).
 Daemen researchers needing CITI training should access the CITI Program website.
 Please refer to CITI Instructions below (under FAQs) for further information and more detailed instructions about accessing the CITI site and completion requirements.